 - Completed France Visa Application Form.
 Make sure you complete the right form, since there are two types of France visa application forms, one for short stays and the other for long stays.

-- Two Photos.
+- Two recently taken passport-style photos.
 You should submit two photos alongside with the other documents.
 They must be no older than three months and taken according to the Schengen Visa Photo Requirements.

-- Valid passport.
+- Your valid passport.
 Before you apply, check your passport for its validity and date of issuance.
 It must have been issued within the last 10 years and valid for a minimum of 3 months after the end of your planned stay in France.
 The passport must have at least two blank pages in order to be able to put the visa sticker on it.